patgmiller/patgmiller.github.io/content/english/blog/switch-to-hugo.md

 ### Bug Fix

-Found and fixed bug in the [search hugo-module](https://github.com/gethugothemes/hugo-modules/pull/35).
+Found and fixed a bug in the [search hugo-module](https://github.com/gethugothemes/hugo-modules/pull/35).
 It's always fun and rewarding to contribute to the OpenSource community, especially when it is accepted <i class="fa-solid fa-smile-beam"></i>

 ## Conclusion